spring-cloud/spring-cloud-dataflow-ui/README.md

 	$ grunt serve

 The local browser window should open automatically.
-Please ensure that a Spring XD server instance is running at `http://localhost:9393/`.
+Please ensure that a Spring Cloud Data Flow server instance is running at `http://localhost:9393/`.
 The browser will automatically reload upon saving any changes to the application sources.

 ## Dependency Management using Bower